lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 And while we love the rigor we have established and holding each other accountable to it, we also hate inefficiency.

-Therefore, we acknoledge that we have two kinds of changes we might propose:
+Therefore, we acknowledge that we have two kinds of changes we might propose:
 * Changes are complex or there is any kind of remaining uncertainty
   * Full review please as outlined below (the default)
 * Changes are trivial: